ouspg/CompSec/Lab2_Network/README.md

 ### Task 2

-* For the brute-forcing task, the tools vary depending on how you choose to do it.
+For the brute-forcing task, the tools vary depending on how you choose to do it.
 Read the instructions and proceed to get the tools you want.
 There are some hints in the task description.

+In the CSRF task, you will need to host a website locally.
+Course's Kali Linux vm uses apache2, but you are free to choose your own method.

 ### Task 3

-You are expected to set up a basic server so having something like python and [flask](http://flask.pocoo.org/)/[BaseHttpServer](https://docs.python.org/2/library/basehttpserver.html) is can be useful.
+Depending on the way you choose to complete this task, you might need to set up a basic python and [flask](http://flask.pocoo.org/)/[BaseHttpServer](https://docs.python.org/2/library/basehttpserver.html) server.
 You are free to set up the server any way you wish.

 ### Task 4